Jaedencc/Solo-Assessment/README.md

 - Users can search for products by brand name.

 After Super User Login
-- On the Home page you will find new features: View Brand Chart | Add a new product | Orders
+- On the Home page you will find new features: View Brand Chart | Add a new product | Orders (There is sometimes some delay in the display of bar charts.)
 - New functions are also available on the product details page: Edit | Delete
+- You can access the order details page by clicking on the order number.
+(If you do not fill in the full name when registering, the person who placed the order will not be displayed.)

+- Adding /admin after the URL get access to the administration system.
+- After logging in through the super user, you can operate on the user's products as well as orders.

+Deployment URL: zzs990.pythonanywhere.com